lucas-ifsp/CTruco/README.md

 An example on how to implement a bot service can be found [here](https://github.com/lucas-ifsp/CTruco/tree/master/bot-impl).

-To test if you configured it right, run the `standalone/PlayWithBots` class in `console` module.
+To check if you have configured it right, run the `standalone/PlayWithBots` class in `console` module.
 Your bot service implementation class should be available as a bot option.

 Now that everything is set, you can develop the business logic of your bot service.
 The `BotServiceProvider` has four abstract methods to be implemented: